Written by Terry Smith

 Vibration is indeed much lower than most petrol leaf blowers, and around the same as lower powered electric model, which is more than tolerable.
 Noise levels are about what you’d expect from a cordless leaf blower and are, again, nothing really bothersome.

 With this machine being able to produce airflow speeds of up to 168mph (270kph), you should expect quite a lot of battery drain, and if used on full power, and with the turbo button pressed, you will see that.
-However, dial the power down a little, and stay off the turbo, and you’ll see that the brushless motor does do what its supposed to and give you a decent running time off a full charge.
+However, dial the power down a little, and stay off the turbo, and you’ll see that the brushless motor does do what its supposed to and give you a decent running time off a full charge – when you compare it to other models that are in the heavier duty range, it’s a decent bit of kit.

 The variable speed controls come in very handy for certain jobs, but I have to say the very lowest settings are pretty much useless for damp leaves as there isn’t enough power.
 One press of the turbo button though, and you will see what this machine can do.
 Leaves, twigs, pebbles, and more, are easily handled by the EGO Power+ leaf blower, and I would say with confidence that it is one of the most powerful cordless leaf blowers out there.